Last updated on May 20th, 2023 at 06:00 pm

 If you keep hiring different copywriters for every single project, then be ready to have not-too-good sales copies because it will take time to fit into your brand voice.
 Moreover, it boosts mastery.

-Take for instance a team that has been writing copies for a furniture company, they will keep generating more conversion because they have niched down and gained mastery to command action.
+Take for instance a team that has been writing copies for a furniture company, they will keep generating more conversions because they have niched down and gained mastery to command action.

 In that case, we have a team of solid copywriters at Primegate Digital; they’ll be happy to help you out.